apache/nuttx/configs/lpcxpresso-lpc1768/README.txt

     for more information.

-	NOTE: At present, the value for the SD SPI frequency is too high and the SD will failing.
+	NOTE: At present, the value for the SD SPI frequency is too high and the SD will fail.
 Setting that frequency to 400000 removes the problem.
 TODO:  Tune this frequency to some optimal value.